-Target cells are cells that are affected by that hormone.
 Many hormones play specific roles in specific parts of the body.
-Certain cells have a specific receptor for a certain type of hormone ensuring that hormone can only affect those cells.
+Certain cells have a specific receptor for a particular type of hormone, ensuring that hormone can only affect those target cells.
 Because of this, not all cells are affected by all hormones.

 Hormones can actually interact with each other in order to produce different effects.
 One type of hormone interaction is an opposing interaction; where the effect of one hormone opposes the effect of another.

 Examples of opposing hormone interactions are insulin and glucagon.
 Insulin is a type of hormone that helps to lower sugar levels, while glucagon is a type of hormone that helps to increase blood sugar levels.
-There are certain situations when these hormones need to be released, such as after a meal or when starved, but not at the same time.
+There are certain situations when these hormones need to be released, such as after a meal (insulin) or when starved (glucagon), but not at the same time.

 A permissive interaction is when one hormone will prepare a cell for another hormone.
-In order for the second hormone to be able to effect the target cell, the target cell first has to be exposed to the first hormone.
+For the second hormone to be able to affect the target cell, the target cell first has to be exposed to the first hormone.
 Think of it as one hormone will prep the cell for the other hormone to be able to take effect.
 The second hormone does not take effect until the cell has been exposed to the first hormone.

-This lesson has been a brief overview on the endocrine system and hormone interactions.
+This lesson has been a brief overview of the endocrine system and hormone interactions.
 Specifically, you looked at opposing, synergistic, and permissive hormone interactions.